-These definitions apply in addition to the definitions in Part A Chapter A3 of the DCP, the Environmental Planning and Assessment Act and Woollahra LEP 2014.

-ancillary development

-uper 2020 a building or structure, other than a dwelling house, dual occupance semi-detached dwelling, mixed development, attached housing wulti dwelling housing, residential flat building or other housing type, but including sheds, pool houses, detached garages, gazebos separate laundries, pagodas, swimming pools and pergolas.

-balconet

-is an area incorporating a guard rail only and a very minor projection from the outer wall of a building, fronting windows with deep sashes or inward opening doors, preventing people from falling.

-breezeway

-an unenclosed passage or void between the side boundary and rear wing.

-missing elements

-based on known evidence, including where the missing elements exist to related properties rather than speculation).

-primary frontage (corner lots)

-that part of the pits in the street front zone and the part between the side street and the principal building form (see diagram).

-Secondary Principal building form wing

-12 October 2020 Woollahra Development Control Plan 2015

-Rebealed by MDCP

-principal building form

-the original front building section and main roof, which contains the on December 2025 main rooms (see diagram).
+enne words and expressions for the purpose of this chapter. in addition to the definitions in Part A Chapter A3 of the DCP, the and Assessment Act and Woollahra LEP 2014. ancillary development a building or structure, other than a dwelling house, dual occupancy, semi-detached dwelling, mixed development, attached housing, nulti- dwelling housing, residential flat building, manor housing, multi- dwelling housing (terraces) or other housing type, but including sheds, pool houses, detached garages, gazebos, separate laundries, pagodas, swimming pools and pergolas. balconet is an area incorporating a guard rail only and a very minor projection from the outer wall of a building, fronting windows with deep sashes or inward opening doors, preventing people from falling. breezeway an unenclosed passage or void between the side boundary and rear wing. missing elements based on known evidence, including where the missing elements exist to related properties ration than speculation). primary frontage (corner lots) that part of the site in the street front zone and the part between the side street and the principal building form (see diagram).
+IDCP 2 Principal building form Secondary Wing Primary frontage epealed by MDCr principal building form the original front building section and main roof, which contains the main rooms (see diagram).
+17 on 30 August 2021